Let’s talk about logos: The good, the bad, and the confusing.

 What Your Logo Actually Should Do

 Be clear, not confusing.
-People should be able to recognize and remember your logo without needing a decoder ring.
+People should be able to recognize and remember a logo without needing a decoder ring.
 If someone has to squint and ask, “Wait, what is that supposed to be?”—that’s a problem.

 Appeal to your target audience.
 This is crucial.
 Your logo doesn’t need to appeal to everyone—it needs to resonate with your people.
-It should go without saying that a logo for a children’s museum should feel different than one for a law firm..
+It should go without saying that a logo for a children’s museum should feel different than one for a law firm.

 The Bottom Line